In today’s guide, you’ll learn how to set up a work bullet journal.

 With this in mind, personally, I don’t feel I need another bullet journal, dedicated to blogging stuff.

-I’m totally ok with setting up work pages in my personal bujo.
+I’m totally okay with setting up work pages in my personal bujo.

 Bullet Journal Supplies